willferreira/mscproject/README.md

 **python run_train_test.py -i**

       As above, but the features are added incrementally, and the intermediate results of 10-fold cv are displayed during the cv phase of training.
-The final output shows the changes in accuracy, in average over the cv folds, and on the test set,           as each new feature is added to the model, and should look something like:
+The final output shows the changes in accuracy, averaged over the cv folds, and on the test set, as each new feature is added to the model.
+The output should look something like:

       >> Training classifier <<
       >> Classifying test data <<
       Confusion matrix:
       =================